offbyone/ideas/content/old/friends/again-the-words.md

 I'm prepping for exams, which in this case actually means studying, a more or less new thing to me.
 Not flat-out new, but new-ish.
 This involves mainly targeted study, going over old exams and making sure they're clear to me.

 My projects and assignments are done, which is good.
-They were\... okay.
+They were... okay.
 The one big one went well, and the other went as well as a two-person project done by me alone could have been expected to go.
 The assignments, well, let's not speak of those.

 Lifewise, [Char](http://xraystar.livejournal.com) and I did our first Open House drive-about.
 We checked out two places, one of which was a nice house in a shitty location, the other of which was a nice house in a nice location, with a nice yard, but about twice as large as even we could want.
 We're talking fricken huge, here.